 #14 – Buy and rent out a property

-Clearly, not everybody is in a financial position to buy a second property for renting but if you are, this could be a reliable, interesting investment.
+Clearly, not everybody is in a financial position to buy a second property for rent but if you are, this could be a reliable, interesting investment.
 Whilst tax laws in the UK have recently made this a bit less profitable, it is still possible to earn a strong rental yield, particularly if you are willing to put the time into improving a property that you have bought prior to renting it out.

 This can be an example of completely passive income particularly if you outsource the property management to a third party.
 Doing this takes away a lot of the stress and time invested in renting out a property but will cut into your margins.